zeromq/zeromq.org/content/docs/messages.md

 {{< example messages_strings_send_recv >}}

-Because we utilise the frames length as string length sending mulitple strings requires sending multiple frames.
+Because we utilise the frame's length as the string's length we can send mulitple strings by putting each of them into a seperate frame.

 {{< example messages_strings_send_recv_multi >}}

 ## Other

-The following functions are provided to work with messages:
+Find out more about working with messages:

 {{< example messages_functions >}}